The ACNC Annual Report 2022-23 provides an overview of the Commission's work in the 2022-23 financial year.

 - More than 8.6 million searches of the Charity Register

 - More than 20 million views of the website

 The ACNC’s purpose and performance measures were published in our 2022–23 Corporate Plan.
 Our purposes align with the objects in the ACNC Act:

 - maintain, protect and enhance public trust and confidence in the Australian not‑for‑profit sector

 - support and sustain a robust, vibrant, independent and innovative Australian not‑for‑profit sector

 - promote the reduction of unnecessary regulatory obligations on the Australian not‑for‑profit sector.

-- collect information on charities annually
+- collecting and publishing information about charities annually

 The ATO’s outcome statement is: